 The downtown area is small, but incredibly charming.
 It was rebuilt in 1917, after a fire wiped out most of the original town, in the Spanish Colonial Revival style.
 The design includes a Spanish-style arcade (left side of the photo below), a bell tower (right side) and a pergola (not pictured).

 The historic buildings have been transformed into modern storefronts for a dozens or so cute little shops, restaurants and wine tasting rooms along the main street, East Ojai Avenue.

 The Ojai Vineyard

-As an added bonus, they feature LIVE Jazz in the tasting room on Sundays from 2:30-5:30pm.
-The tasting room is open every day from 1pm to 6 pm (7pm on Friday and Saturday).
+The tasting room is open every day from 12pm to 5pm (6pm on Friday and Saturday).

 Ojai Olive Oil Company

 As it turns out, Ojai is a bit of an olive oil mecca.
 There are a few olive oil operations in the region – Regalo Extra Virgin Olive Oil Estate and Ojai Olive Oil Company.